 \section{Applications}

-We first demonstrate a privacy-preserving perturbation of linear optimization programs using the optimal power flow problem in Section \ref{subsec:OPF}.
-Then, we apply the framework to classification and regression problems in energy systems to illustrate differentially private quadratic programming in Sections \ref{subsec:SVM} and \ref{subsec:Regression}.
+We demonstrate a privacy-preserving perturbation of linear optimization programs using the optimal power flow problem in Section \ref{subsec:OPF}.
+We also apply the framework to classification and regression problems in energy systems to illustrate differentially private quadratic programming in Sections \ref{subsec:SVM} and \ref{subsec:Regression}.
 Last, we present a private semidefinite programming using an ellipsoid fitting problem in Section \ref{subsec:elliposid}.
-We present programs in their explicit form, but all of them are representable through the reference program \eqref{problem:base} as shown in Appendix \ref{app:conic_representations}.
-For datasets, codes and implementation details we refer to the online repository associated with this paper \cite{dvorkin2022github}.
+We present programs in their explicit form, but all of them are representable through the reference program \eqref{problem:base} as shown in e-companion \ref{app:conic_representations}.
+For datasets, codes and implementation details we also refer to the online repository associated with this paper \citep{dvorkin2022github}.

-\subsection{Private linear programming: DC optimal power flow (OPF) problem}
+\subsection{Private Linear Programming: DC Optimal Power Flow (OPF) Problem}

 Operation of an electric power network with $N$ nodes and $E$ transmission lines is governed by the solution of the optimal power flow problem, which identifies the least-cost generation allocation $x\in\mathbb{R}^{N}$ that satisfies electricity demand $d\in\mathbb{R}^{N}$ and technical limits on generation $x^{\text{min}},x^{\text{max}}\in\mathbb{R}^{N}$ and power flows $f^{\text{max}}\in\mathbb{R}^{E}$.
-Using the DC power flow representation, the nodal power mismatch $x-d$ can be translated to the power flows using a matrix $F\in\mathbb{R}^{E\times N}$ of power transfer distribution factors \cite{chatzivasileiadis2018lecture}.
+Using the DC power flow representation, the nodal power mismatch $x-d$ can be translated to the power flows using a matrix $F\in\mathbb{R}^{E\times N}$ of power transfer distribution factors \citep{chatzivasileiadis2018lecture}.
 Then, the problem takes the following linear programming form:

-where the generation cost function is minimized subject to power balance constraint in \eqref{OPF:det_bal} and limits on power flows and generation in \eqref{OPF:det_flow} and \eqref{OPF:det_gen}, respectively.
+where the generation cost function is minimized subject to power balance constraint \eqref{OPF:det_bal} and limits on power flows and generation in \eqref{OPF:det_flow} and \eqref{OPF:det_gen}, respectively.